neondatabase/website/content/docs/guides/vercel.md

 ### DATABASE_URL not set on first preview deployment

-In earlier versions of the integration, the preview environment `DATABASE_URL` is not set by the Neon Vercel Integration on the first preview deployment for a pull request.
+In earlier versions of the integration, the preview environment `DATABASE_URL` is not set by the Neon Vercel Integration on the first preview deployment after adding the integration to a Vercel project.

 To avoid this issue, you can reinstall the integration to update to the latest version.
 Alternatively, a workaround is to redeploy your preview deployment in Vercel.
 The preview environment `DATABASE_URL` is set on the next deployment.
 For redeploy instructions, see [Managing Deployments](https://vercel.com/docs/deployments/managing-deployments), in the _Vercel documentation_.